 “The key is to work out what is causing the loss of libido because this will determine the best treatment.
 Often, finding ways to de-stress, manage any symptoms of anxiety or depression, and fostering true intimacy and conflict-resolution within your relationship will do a world of good.”

 Testosterone is an important male hormone responsible for boosting your sex drive.
-It’s mostly produced in the testicles, with the rest produced in adrenal glands above the kidneys.
-Studies have shown when testosterone levels suddenly decrease, so does your desire for sex, these low levels can affect everything from libido to muscle mass.
+It’s mostly produced in the testicles, with the rest produced in the adrenal glands above the kidneys.
+Studies have shown that when testosterone levels suddenly decrease, so does your desire for sex; these low testosterone levels can affect everything from libido to muscle mass.

-In most men, testosterone levels are at the highest around puberty and begin to decline around the age of 40.
+In most men, testosterone levels are at their highest around puberty and begin to decline around the age of 40.
 Sports medicine exercise physiologist, Dr. Fiona Gilbert explains:

 However, there might be simpler reasons for lower libido in men, such as alcohol, poor diet, lack of sleep, or not enough exercise.

-1. Sugar – Both fructose and glucose (the most common forms of sugar in the diet) are natural enemies of testosterone!
+- Sugar: Both fructose and glucose (the most common forms of sugar in the diet) are natural enemies of testosterone!

-2. Grains – This does not just include “gluten.”
+- Grains: This does not just include “gluten.”
 You can thank the Lectins, mostly.
 Cut them out your diet and see the effects in no time!

-3. Lack of Sleep – Your body creates testosterone from cholesterol while you sleep.
+- Lack of sleep: Your body creates testosterone from cholesterol while you sleep.
 Studies have shown that you can double your morning testosterone levels simply by getting more sleep!
-You better go catch your forty winks for your sexual wellbeing.
+You'd better go catch your forty winks for your sexual well-being.

 Chronic stress can lead to the production of too much cortisol, this in turn can lower your libido.
 Not to mention, the brain is often referred to as the biggest sex organ.
 Preoccupying it with worries of money, time, and responsibilities can make it harder for you to feel sexual, be aroused, and climax.